 - United Nations High Commissioner for Refugees (UNHCR)

-Much of the information on this web site has migrated to Refworld, but there are still some useful sources such as maps or research and evaluation.
+Much of the information on this web site has migrated to Refworld, but there are still some useful sources such as maps or evaluation and research.
 The advanced search function is a useful tool to search across multiple segments of the web site to access UNHCR documents, news stories, press releases, and other relevant material.

 Refugee, Asylum and International Operations, U.S. Citizenship & Immigration Services

-This office serves Asylum Officers and Refugee Adjudicators and is responsible for the collection, production and distribution of materials regarding human rights conditions around the world.
+This office serves U.S. Asylum Officers and Refugee Adjudicators and is responsible for the collection, production and distribution of materials regarding human rights conditions around the world.
 It is neutral between USCIS Counsel and applicants' representatives and its officials are friendly and helpful.
 They produce excellent reports that are sometimes found on the Department of Homeland Security web site which is difficult to navigate.
-This link list most reports, but only reports from before 2005 are listed.
-Try searching for these reports using advanced search entering the country name and limiting to resources.
+This link list most reports from before 2005.
+Later reports are not provided.
+Try searching for older reports using advanced search entering the country name and limiting to resources.

 RIC is located at 20 Massachusetts Avenue, NW.
 It is technically not open to the public, but in practice, it permits representatives of asylum applicants to visit by appointment.
 To make an appointment, call 202-272-1609.